Stochastic Gradient MCMC for Nonlinear State Space Models: Background

 One popular method to conduct scalable Bayesian inference for large data sets is \emph{stochastic gradient} Markov chain Monte Carlo (SGMCMC).
 Given a prior $p(\theta)$, to draw a sample $\theta$ from the posterior $p(\theta | y) \propto p(y | \theta) p(\theta)$, gradient-based MCMC methods simulate a stochastic differential equation (SDE) based on the gradient of the loglikelihood $g_\theta = \grad_\theta \log p(y | \theta)$, such that the posterior is the stationary distribution of the SDE.
 SGMCMC methods replace the full-data gradients with stochastic gradients, $\widehat{g}_\theta$, using subsamples of the data to avoid costly computation.

-The most common method of the SGMCMC family is the \textit{stochastic gradient Langevin dynamics} (SGLD) algorithm~\citep{welling2011, nemeth2019stochastic}:
+The most common method of the SGMCMC family is the \textit{stochastic gradient Langevin dynamics} (SGLD) algorithm~\citep{welling2011bayesian, nemeth2021stochastic}:

-where $\epsilon^{(k)}$ is the stepsize.
-When $\widehat{g}_\theta$ is unbiased and with an appropriate decreasing stepsize, the distribution of $\theta^{(k)}$ asymptotically converges to the posterior distribution~\citep{teh2016consistency}. \citet{dalalyan2017user} provide non-asymptotic bounds on the Wasserstein distance between the posterior and the output of SGLD after $K$ steps for fixed $\epsilon^{(k)} = \epsilon$ and possibly biased $\widehat{g}_\theta$.
+where $\epsilon^{(k)}$ is the stepsize and $\theta_1$ is an initialization of the chain.
+When $\widehat{g}_\theta$ is unbiased and with an appropriate decreasing stepsize, the distribution of $\theta^{(k)}$ asymptotically converges to the posterior distribution~\citep{teh2016consistency}. \citet{dalalyan2019user} provide non-asymptotic bounds on the Wasserstein distance between the posterior and the output of SGLD after $K$ steps for fixed $\epsilon^{(k)} = \epsilon$ and possibly biased $\widehat{g}_\theta$.

-Many extensions of SGLD exist in the literature, including using control variates to reduce the variance of $\widehat{g}_\theta$~\citep{baker2017control, nagapetyan2017true, chatterji2018theory} and augmented dynamics to improve mixing~\citep{ma2015complete} such as stochastic gradient Hamiltonian Monte Carlo~\citep{chen2014stochastic}, stochastic gradient Nos\'e-Hoover thermostat~\citep{ding2014bayesian}, and stochastic gradient Riemannian Langevin dynamics~\citep{girolami2011riemann, patterson2013stochastic}.
+Many extensions of SGLD exist in the literature, including using control variates to reduce the variance of $\widehat{g}_\theta$~\citep{baker2019control, nagapetyan2017true, chatterji2018theory} and augmented dynamics to improve mixing~\citep{ma2015complete} such as stochastic gradient Hamiltonian Monte Carlo~\citep{chen2014}, stochastic gradient Nos\'e-Hoover thermostat~\citep{ding2014bayesian}, and stochastic gradient Riemannian Langevin dynamics~\citep{girolami2011riemann, patterson2013stochastic}.